 Only getting a job can do that.

 If I’m truly open to criticism (which I try to be), it hurts a little.
-And I suppose we’re all hurting at least a little in this economy.
-If it’s not us, someone we know is out of work and not getting the recognition they deserve–sometimes for no other reason than there are just too many applicants for each job available.
+And I suppose we’re all hurting at least a little when we’re out of work.
+If it’s not us, it’s someone we know not getting the recognition they deserve.

-After several months of non-response, anyone–even the most seasoned, well-established career professional–will get discouraged.
+After several months of non-response, anyone — even the most seasoned, self-confident professional — will get discouraged.
 It’s a lonely, frustrating feeling and it seems to be inextricably linked to looking for work.

 At the base of the issue, it just hurts.

-And I guess one way to offer support to anyone in this position is to hurt a little bit with them.
+And I guess one way to offer support to anyone in this position is to put aside my ego, take their comments, and hurt a little bit with them.